kuenishi/meddatum/README.md

 - [x] forntend query tools
 - [ ] pluggable to other datastore like Mongo,MySQL,Hive,Solr,??

-This stores parsed JSON data into `/buckets/rezept` and `/buckets/ssmix`

 # Prequisites

 - NKF command should be in path
 - run Riak with Yokozuna enabled somewhere [install](https://github.com/basho/yokozuna/blob/master/docs/INSTALL.md)
 - make, gcc, erlang > R16B02 (download Erlang from [here](http://erlang-users.jp) )
-- rezept file's csv must have LF ('\n', or CRLF) at each end of line
+- recept file's csv must have LF ('\n', or CRLF) at each end of line

 # Compile